igemsoftware2021/TAU_Israel/README.md

 docker image.

 The source code is organized as following-
-1. front-end: all front-end design is in the GUI directory, and built using flask
+1. All front-end design is in the GUI directory, and built using flask
-2. ackend development is divided into different modules as specified in our website
+2. Backend development is divided into different modules as specified in our website
+3. Model analysis files: used to test our software on real metagenomic data

 for any additional information:
 Email: igem.tau.21@gmail.com
 Website: https://2021.igem.org/Team:TAU_Israel/

+## Quick installation guide
+Step 1: pull docker image
+docker pull igemtau21/communique

+Step 2: run the image
+docker run -p 5000:5000 igemtau21/communique python main.py

+***Recommended installation: dowload and untar the 'communique_install.tar' file, and follow the supplied user guide